benjann/cdist/README.md

 `cdist` estimates counterfactual distributions using methods suggested by Chernozhukov et al. (2013).
-The unconditional (counterfactual) distributions are either obtained my distribution regression using logit models or by a linear quantile regression process.
+The unconditional (counterfactual) distributions are either obtained by distribution regression using logit models or by a linear quantile regression process.

 To install `cdist` from GitHub, type